Kabooj89/covid19_detection/README.md

 # covid19-detection
-This code is for predicting COVID-19 from chest Xrays.
-The model currently has 95% accuracy.The python notebook attached contains the code for training and testing.
+The Project aims to scan patients to predict COVID-19 from chest X-Ray/CT using Deep Learning.
+The model currently has 98% accuracy.
+The python notebook document(ipynb) contains the code for training and testing.

+# Goal
+The tasks are as follows using chest X-ray or CT (preference for X-ray) as input to predict these tasks:
+1- Healthy vs Pneumonia (prototype already implemented Chester with ~74% AUC, validation study here) 2- Bacterial vs Viral vs COVID-19 Pneumonia
+3- Survival of patient

 # Dataset
-The dataset was collected from many sources.
 Currently this git repo is maintaining the COVID-19 Xray dataset: https://github.com/ieee8023/covid-chestxray-dataset

-Dataset was divided into 2 classes: COVID-19 and Other.

 # Model Statistics and Accuracy
 VGG16 model was utilized as base model, the layers were freezed and on top of it some more layers were added.
 The model was trained on 370 samples of data and tested on 36 samples.
 The testing accuracy currently reported is 95%.